Fort Bowyer: Background

 After the unsuccessful British attack in September 1814, American General Andrew Jackson, recognizing Fort Bowyer's strategic importance, ordered the fort strengthened.
 Now its garrison comprised 370 officers and men of the 2nd Infantry Regiment, and Jackson proclaimed "ten thousand men cannot take it".
 Despite Jackson's bravado, Lawrence, in command of the fort, described his position as precarious because of the undefended landward approaches to the fort.

 Following the defeat at New Orleans, Admiral Cochrane and General John Lambert (replacing Pakenham) received some considerable reinforcements, and then went back to the original plan, before New Orleans, which had been to take Mobile first.

 The British troops came from the 4th, 21st, and 44th Regiments of Foot, who had fought at New Orleans.
-The commander of the naval forces was Captain T.R.
+The second Brigade was commanded by Arthur Brooke The commander of the naval forces was Captain T.R.
 Ricketts of the 74-gun third-rate, HMS Vengeur.
 Captain Spencer of the Carron was among the sailors landed near Mobile, and was second in command of the naval party.
 The bomb vessels Aetna and Meteor were present during the siege of Fort Bowyer in February 1815.

 When the British captured the fort, they discovered that it mounted three long 32-pounders, eight 24s, six 12s, five 9s, a mortar, and a howitzer.
 However, Fort Bowyer's weakness was its vulnerability to an attack from the landward side.